nathanlauder/Covid-19-Grapher/README.md

  The statistics were obtained from Eli Blaney's GitHub Seir Repo, where I read in the files to create 2-D lists to make the graph.

+The graphics.py module was provided by John Zelle in his Intoduction to Computer Programming book Python Programming.